0xPolygon/polygon-docs/docs/learn/agglayer.md

 #### Proof aggregation interface

-The `submitBatch` data interface used to transmit proofs between chains and the AggLayer, involves the following data elements.
+The `submitBatch` data interface is used to transmit proofs between chains and the AggLayer, involves the following data elements.
 The below table records the interface data elements, their types and brief descriptions.

 |          Field           |      Type       | Description                                                               |
 | :----------------------: | :-------------: | ------------------------------------------------------------------------- |